tact-lang/jetton/SPEC.md

 # Tact-Native Jetton Implementation

-This documents disscusses design choises and differences between this and other jetton implementations
+This documents discusses design choices and differences between this and other jetton implementations

 ## Gas assertions

 There are a few ways to deal with TEP-74 defined gas constraints and storage fees:

 - Precalculated in emulation gas constants
-- Hardcoded raw nanotons amount
+- Hardcoded raw tons amount
-- Runtime calculations using latest blockchain configuaraton
+- Runtime calculations using latest blockchain configuration
 - Original forward fee approximations

 We decided to use a mixed approach:

 #### Hardcoded ton amount with `nativeReserve` and SendMode `SendRemainingBalance` for storage phase assertions

-We moved away from using `myStorageDue()` or `getStorageFee()` to work with storage fees since big enought constant to not allow contract freezing together with the ability to [claim TON](#claim-ton-from-jetton-walletminter) from both Minter and Wallet contracts are good solution that will work in all production use-cases
+We moved away from using `myStorageDue()` or `getStorageFee()` to work with storage fees since big enough constant to not allow contract freezing together with the ability to [claim TON](#claim-ton-from-jetton-walletminter) from both Minter and Wallet contracts are good solution that will work in all production use-cases

 ```tact
 const minTonsForStorage: Int = ton("0.01");